mhostetter/galois/docs/tutorials/intro-to-extension-fields.rst

    integer representation :math:`\{0, 1, \dots, p^m - 1\}` to display the arrays more compactly.
 Switch the display between the three representations using the tabbed sections.

-   See :ref:`Field Element Representation` for more details.
+   See :doc:`/basic-usage/element-representation` for more details.

 Elements
 --------